-Northern has received approval from the SD Board of Regents to offer BIOL 105 Human Biology as part of an effort to increase health literacy among students.
+Northern has received approval from the SD Board of Regents to offer BIOL 106/106L Human Health and Biology as part of an effort to increase health literacy among students.
 The goal of this course is to help develop a functional knowledge base in the area of human anatomy and physiology.
-Current topics in human biology will be incorporated into the course.
+Current topics in human health will be incorporated into the course.
 Students completing this course will have an understanding of the basic science of the human organism, as well as gain perspective on how certain actions, environments or genetic factors affect the human organism.
-Because this course is designed to promote health literacy among students, it lends itself as a general education course in the sciences.
+Because this course is designed to promote health literacy and biology understanding among students, it lends itself as a general education course in the sciences.
 Thus, we would like to add this course to the list of science general education courses offered at Northern.